gama1221/react-typescript-project-management-app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank typescript for additional features to javascript
+I would like to thank Typescript for additional features to javascript

 <p align="right">(<a href="#readme-top">back to top</a>)</p>